 Sophia Coppola’s Lost in Translation kept taking on new meaning as I tried to plan a recent family trip to Japan.
 What “moon” were we arriving and departing, hotel booking sites wanted to know.
 Would a small room of futons work for the four of us?
 Or would we get more rest in sleep pods that looked like MRI chambers?

-As things go curiouser and curiouser, I asked architect Kano Hirano of No. 555 to point me in the right directions in Tokyo and Kyoto.
-Having written about several No. 555 projects, including Kano’s own Tokyo house, I knew she’d understand what we were looking for: places that are not only reasonably well-located and -priced but thoughtfully designed.
+As things go curiouser and curiouser, I asked architect Kano Hirano, then of No. 555 and now of Morinoie, to point me in the right directions in Tokyo and Kyoto.
+Having written about several No. 555 projects, including Kano’s own Tokyo house, I knew she’d understand what we were looking for: places that are not only reasonably well located and priced but thoughtfully designed.

 Architects, it turns out, make great travel agents.
 The many inventive suggestions Kano fired off changed our trip: thanks to her we stayed at—and adored—a hotel with loft beds, an art gallery, and the right pod hotel.
 Back home I still turn to Kano’s list for inspiration, which is why I felt compelled to share it.
 Read on, whether you’re planning a trip or just a fan of Japanese invention.